danielrolfe/SitecoreVersionPruner/README.md

 **ContentRoots** - defines the roots at which the script processing would start

+**SavePrunedItemsToFolder** - When checked will cause all versions pruned to be saved to a folder on the CM.
+This can be used to restored the pruned versions.

 ### Exclusion settings

 Children of the global settings item, of template Version Pruner Exclusion Setting